InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

   remotes/origin/pattern/contained-innersource-enables-collaborative-product-development
 ```

-The command 'git branch' tells you the current branch you are and the local branches you have.
+The command 'git branch' shows you which branch you are currently working within.
-And with 'git branch -a' you see the branches in local and in the server.
+And with 'git branch -a' you see additional branches which are local and remote (on the web).
 There is extra information using the command '$ man git branch' in linux based systems.

-Then, if you want to create a new branch as a way to start creating a new pattern,
+Next, in order to create a new branch as a way to start creating a new pattern,
 you need to 'checkout' that branch.
 As a common nomenclature, all of the
 pattern-related branches should start with the keyword 'pattern/'.
 Thus, a new
 branch with a new pattern named as foo should be as follows: